WHAT IS HEAT?

 Personal Property Insurance

-Hunt Military Communities LLC includes $100,000 in liability and $20,000 in personal property insurance in their lease agreement as part of your monthly payment.
+Hunt Military Communities LLC does not include Personal Property Insurance.
 We strongly urge you to obtain additional legal liability and personal property insurance for your possessions.
 You should choose the options and amounts that best fit your needs and lifestyle.
-Before purchasing additional insurance, please consult the Property Management Office for more information about coverage.

 Good quality secondary education is provided off base for the children of the military community in Bossier City.
 Schools require the child's birth certificate, current immunization record and last school attended in order to register.
-Children living on base attend Bossier High School, Rusheon Middle School and Waller or Kerr Elementary Schools, all in Bossier Parish.
+Children living on Main Base attend Waller Elementary, Rusheon Middle, and Bossier High.
+Children living on the East Side of Base attend T.L.
+Rodes Elementary, Platt Elementary, Princeton Elementary, Haughton Middle, and Haughton High.

 1130 Patricia Drive